Research shows that massage during pregnancy can improve your baby’s health in 3 ways.

 It is smart to avoid massaging your tummy, as strain on that region will make you upset when you’re pregnant.
 Massage during pregnancy has countless benefits and can help you out.
 Here is how:

 1. Nerve Pain Relief

-By helping to relieve the pressure on close-by muscles, massage therapy treats the inflamed nerves.
+By helping relieve the pressure on close-by muscles, massage therapy treats the inflamed nerves.
 Several women have undergone a dramatic decrease in sciatic nerve pain as certified by Healthline, Via massage therapy.

 2. Hormonal Adjustment

 NCBI shows how the body undergoes hormonal changes during pregnancy.
 Research performed in the last decade has found that as massage therapy is applied to women’s prenatal treatment, hormone levels associated with stimulation and stress are dramatically changed.
-This results in control of mood and enhanced heart health.
+This results in the control of mood and enhanced heart health.